 While the answer to this question may vary slightly depending on the industry, in general, reducing packaging spend is done by using good packaging solutions.
 Packaging should be sized to fit the product, reducing storage requirements and minimising transport costs as a result.

 It should be lightweight, making it easy to move, while, at the same time, being strong and sturdy enough to protect its contents.
 And, it should be easy to assemble when you need it and breakdown when you don’t.

 Many businesses believe that to keep their packaging spend low, they need to purchase boxes in bulk and that these boxes should be of standard sizes.
 However, this can lead to small items being packaged in boxes that are much too big, reducing or eliminating any potential savings through the use of additional packing material or the creation of empty space.

 Empty space, which is created when packaging that’s too large for its content is used, can cost companies a lot of money, increasing their packaging spend significantly: recent research estimates empty space costs businesses around £35 billion a year (worldwide) and that up to 40% of most packaging is empty.

-Box on Demand offers an alternative to the idea that standardised boxes are the best way for businesses to reduce packaging spend.
-Created by Panotec and available in the UK through Ribble Packaging, Box on Demand allows companies to produce a single box or a batch of boxes to the exact size and shape of the products they’re shipping, reducing packaging spend.
+Right Size offers an alternative to the idea that standardised boxes are the best way for businesses to reduce packaging spend.
+Created by Panotec and available in the UK through Ribble Packaging, Right Size allows companies to produce a single box or a batch of boxes to the exact size and shape of the products they’re shipping, reducing packaging spend.

 It helps businesses manage their packaging spend by allowing them to produce boxes as and when they need them, meaning they no longer have to order supplies in advance, ‘guestimating’ how many of each size and type of box they need and potentially being left with excess – and unwanted – stock once their products have been shipped.
 Plus, because they no longer need to order large numbers of boxes in advance, businesses can cut their warehouse costs as less storage space is required for packaging.